Country

 Employment by gender and educational attainment

-In Finland, the share of employed 25-64 year-old men with general upper secondary or post-secondary non-tertiary education is relatively low, compared to other OECD and partner countries with available data.
-(77.2 %, rank 34/38 , 2022) Download Indicator
+The unemployment rate among 25-64 year-olds with a general upper secondary or post-secondary non-tertiary education is high compared to other OECD and partner countries.
+(9.5 %, rank 4/36 , 2023) Download Indicator

 Unemployment by gender and educational attainment